isaackarwailow/isaackarwailow/README.md

 - 👋 Hi, I’m @isaackarwailow
-- 👀 I’m interested in getting a job as a Data Scientist!
+- 👀 I’m I work as a Data Engineer @ NAB!
 I love programming in Python, using GIS tools and learning math!
 - 🌱 I’m currently learning Python, SQL and R. Also, I am learning how to manipulate tables, interpret datasets and get insights through thinking strategically and statistically!
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me